尼诰大道 | நிக்கல் நெடுஞ்சாலை

 The accident resulted in the re-alignment of Nicoll Highway Station and the construction of new tunnels towards Stadium Station to steer clear of the collapse zone.
 A new station, two-thirds the size from the original, was built roughly 100 metres away from the original site, and the new rail tunnels curve away from the accident site, rejoining the old tunnel just before Stadium station.
 The new tunnels were bored using tunnel boring machines, and the new station employed a top-down method of construction, as opposed to the cut-and-cover method used to construct the original tunnels and station.

 With the new station, plans for a basement level connection to The Concourse building were cancelled, and station exits at Java Road and Parkroyal Hotel were replaced by overhead bridge connections.
-Plans for a stacked underground interchange (similar to Bayfront MRT Station) were also abandoned, with the new station being of a conventional design.
+Plans for a stacked underground interchange (similar to Bayfront MRT Station) were also abandoned, and the replacement Nicoll Highway station would be of a conventional island platform design to speed up reconstruction.
 Nishimatsu footed the bill of roughly S$300 million for the new station and tunnel re-alignment works, which comprised a small fraction of the company’s worldwide turnover of US$4 billion (S$5.4 billion) to US$5 billion back then.
 Stricter safety regulations for future MRT construction projects were a direct result of this incident.

 The opening date for Circle Line Stages 1 and 2 was also delayed as a result.
 Initially scheduled to open in Year 2008, the opening was delayed to April 2010, allowing Circle Line Stage 3 between Bartley and Marymount to open for revenue service ahead of Stages 1 and 2 in May 2009.